csconfederation/rulebook/docs/1_introduction.md

 ## 1.3 Important Dates and Times

-- **1.3.1**&emsp;Dates for the next season will be posted in the discord in #notices soon after the end of the past season.
+- **1.3.1**&emsp;Dates for the next season will be posted in the Discord in #notices soon after the end of the past season.
 - **1.3.2**&emsp;Combines begin at 9pm ET on the dates indicated in the league’s calendar.
 - **1.3.3**&emsp;For every tier except Premier, regular season matches are best of 1 and start at 10pm ET on Tuesdays and Thursdays, with a scrim at 9pm ET.
 Playoff matches are best of 3 and start at 9pm ET on Tuesdays and Thursdays.
 - **1.3.4**&emsp;For Premier, a double header is played starting at 9pm ET on Mondays.
 Playoff matches are best of 3 and start at 9pm ET on Mondays.